DP-Hype: Federated Differentially Private Hyperparameter Search: Preliminaries

 where $\infdiv{.}{.}$ is the Rényi divergence. \end{definition} RDP can be transformed back to approximate DP for any fixed $\alpha$.
 To the best of our knowledge, the currently tightest conversion is the following: \begin{theorem}[From RDP to DP~\cite{balle2020hypothesis}] If a randomized algorithm $\mathcal{M}$ satisfies $(\alpha, \varepsilon)$-RDP then it also satisfies $(\varepsilon + \log((\alpha-1)/\alpha) - (\log \delta + \log \alpha)/(\alpha-1), \delta)$-DP for any $\delta \in (0,1)$. \end{theorem} On this basis, we introduce the Gaussian mechanism, which is an important building block in this work.
 The mechanism adds Gaussian noise to the output of a function $f$ calibrated on the L$2$ sensitivity $\Delta_2f$ of that function and privacy parameters $\priveps,\privdelta$.
 In this context, $\Delta_2f = \max_{\dataset, \dataset'} ||f(\dataset) - f(\dataset')||_2$ is the worst-case change in the L$2$ norm in the output that can be observed by the adversary regarding all possible pairs of neighboring data sets. \begin{definition}[Gaussian Mechanism \cite{mironov2017renyi}] Let $\algo: \dataset \rightarrow \mathbb{R}^d$ be defined as $\algo(\dataset) = f(\dataset) + \vb{z}$ for some function $f: \dataset \rightarrow \mathbb{R}^d$ with $\vb{z} \sim \mathcal{N}(0, \sigma^2\mathbf{I}_d)$.
 Then $\algo$ satisfies $(\alpha,\frac{\alpha(\Delta_2f)^2}{2\sigma^2})$-RDP. \end{definition}

-\paragraph{Simulated Central Scenario using SMPC} In the distributed learning scenario, without any additional tools, clients have to preserve privacy on their own, which is called local differential privacy (LDP).
-As this usually requires a lot of noise and can drastically reduce utility, secure multi-party computation (SMPC) is often used.
+\paragraph{Simulated Central Scenario using SMPC} In the federated learning scenario, without additional tools, clients have to preserve privacy on their own, which is called local DP (LDP).
+However, LDP usually requires a lot of noise and can drastically reduce utility~\cite{balle2019blanket}.
+Clients could also entrust the server with their sensitive data, yet this is an unrealistic trust assumption.
+Consequently, secure multi-party computation (SMPC) is often used.
 With SMPC, clients can compute a function securely without having to reveal their inputs to the adversary, except for the final result of the computation.
 Hiding intermediate results can be a massive privacy amplification, as the central scenario can be simulated.
-In terms of DP, if the adversary can only learn the final result of the computation and cannot single out sensitive information of individual clients, then there is no difference to the central scenario, where the adversary per definition can only observe the final output of the algorithm.
-However, most SMPC solutions often come at the cost of being scalable to no more than a handful of clients~\cite{wirth2022easysmpc,gamiz2025challenges,zhou2024secure,hu2021make}.
-But in the special case of computing a distributed sum, secure summation protocols have proven to be highly scalable with low resource overhead~\cite{secsum_bell}.
-Throughout this work, we use the terms secure aggregation or secure summation interchangeably.
+In terms of DP, if the adversary can only learn the final result of the computation and cannot single out sensitive information of individual clients, then there is no difference to the central scenario, where the adversary by definition can only observe the final output of the algorithm.
+However, most SMPC solutions come at the cost of being scalable to no more than a handful of clients~\cite{wirth2022easysmpc,gamiz2025challenges,zhou2024secure,hu2021make}.
+But in the special case of computing a federated sum, secure summation protocols have proven highly scalable with low resource overhead~\cite{secsum_bell}.
+Throughout this work, we use the terms secure aggregation and secure summation interchangeably.

 If each of the $n$ clients locally adds noise drawn from $\mathcal{N}(0,\sigma^2/\numclients)$, then by applying secure summation, the guarantees of the Gaussian mechanism hold although the noise is added partially by each client.
 This directly follows from the fact that the sum of $\numclients$ independent normal random variables with variance $\sigma^2 / \numclients$ is normal with variance $\numclients \cdot (\sigma^2 / \numclients) = \sigma^2$.